Lean Supply Chain in Africa: The Key Concepts

 1. Reduced expenses

-It allows your supply chain to reduce costs by streamlining procedures, lowering superfluous inventory, improving transportation routes, and shortening lead times.
-This not only saves money, it also increases overall operating efficiency.
+It allows your supply chain to reduce operating costs by streamlining procedures, lowering superfluous inventory, improving transportation routes, and shortening lead times.
+This not only saves money but also increases overall operating efficiency.

 2. Elimination of waste